Open the door to your future.

 Ensure your academic success.
-Faculty in English serve the entire FMU community through courses such as Composition I (English 111), Composition II (English 112), and Writing for the Disciplines (English 200).
-These courses provide instruction in writing and critical reading in conjunction with the general education program.
+Faculty in English serve the entire FMU community through our general education courses in literature and our newly revised composition sequence.
 Students needing assistance during the writing process can receive free, one-to-one tutoring at the Writing Center.

 Realize your creative, collaborative, and intellectual possibilities.
 The department facilitates numerous activities that bring English Studies to life.
 The Snow Island Review publishes creative works by students annually.
 Sigma Tau Delta, a scholastic honor society, promotes the wider appreciation of reading and writing.
-Events like the annual Pee Dee Fiction and Poetry Festival are open to the public.
+Events like the annual Pee Dee Fiction and Poetry Festival and the Hunter Lecture Series are open to the public.

 Read our blog for details about departmental happenings.